-For example if you are an SEO consultant and your offering is “Website load time optimization” then you need to become the “top of mind” in that area.
+For example, if you are an SEO consultant and you’re offering “Website load time optimization”, then you need to become the “top of mind” in that area.

-That is to say the person, the #1 expert who comes to mind immediately when a specific area is mentioned.
+You need to be the person, the #1 expert who comes to mind immediately when a specific area is mentioned.

 To achieve this branding, you must:

-- To have a benevolent and honest image in your messages.
+- Have a benevolent and honest image in your messages.

 - Produce qualitative content (directly applicable to your audience).